zardra/nuclide/docs/_docs/languages/hack.md

 1. [Install HHVM](https://docs.hhvm.com/hhvm/installation/introduction).
 By default, Hack is installed with HHVM.
-2. If you are new to Hack, you can [follow the steps for writing your first Hack program](https://docs.hhvm.com/hack/getting-started/getting-started#your-first-hack-program).
+2. If you are new to Hack, the [Getting Started](https://docs.hhvm.com/hack/getting-started/getting-started) document provides [steps for writing your first Hack program](https://docs.hhvm.com/hack/getting-started/getting-started#your-first-hack-program).
 The key items of note are:
-    * The typechecker `hh_client` is on your `$PATH` (if you did the default install of HHVM, then it should be there by default).
+    * The typechecker `hh_client` is in your `$PATH` environment variable (the default install of HHVM, should place it there).
     * You have an `.hhconfig` file at the root of your project.
     * You have `<?hh` at the top of your `.php` or `.hh` file.